MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?: Experiments and Results

 \section{Experiments and Results}

 To evaluate the capability of LLM agents in solving ML research tasks, we conduct comprehensive experiments across different agent scaffoldings and language models.
 Each agent trial is conducted either on a single NVIDIA Quadro RTX 8000 GPU with 48GB of memory (for llm-merging, backdoor-trigger and rainfall-pred tasks) or a Tesla V100 GPU with 16GB memory (for all other tasks), determined by the size of the base model used in each task.
-Unless otherwise specified, we perform 8 trials per configuration and report the best attempt.
+Unless otherwise specified, we perform 8 trials\footnote{The number of trials is limited to 8 due to budget constraints on API usage.} per configuration and report the best attempt.